Hotel Belleclaire: Site

-The Belleclaire is located at 2175 Broadway, at the southwest corner with 77th Street, on the Upper West Side of Manhattan in New York City.
+The Belleclaire is located at 2175 Broadway, at the southwest corner with 77th Street, on the Upper West Side of Manhattan in New York City, United States.
 It occupies the eastern end of the city block bounded by Broadway to the east, 77th Street to the north, West End Avenue to the west, and 76th Street to the south.
 The hotel has an alternate address of 250 West 77th Street.
 The land lot covers 13,574 ft2.
 The building has frontage of 105.5 ft on Broadway and 119.1 ft on 77th Street, and it measures 146 ft long along its southern lot line.
 Nearby buildings include the Astor to the south, the West End Collegiate Church to the west, and the Collegiate School and the Apthorp to the north.

 Before European colonization of modern-day New York City, the site was part of the hunting grounds of the Wecquaesgeek Native American tribe.
 After the British established the Province of New York, the area became part of the "Thousand Acre Tract", owned by several English and Dutch settlers, in 1667.
-The land between 73rd and 77th Street was part of the estate of Cornelius Dyckman Jr. and remained in the family through the end of the 18th century.
-While the Manhattan street grid was laid out as part of the Commissioners' Plan of 1811, the neighborhood remained undeveloped through the late 19th century, the section of 77th Street west of modern-day Broadway remained unpaved as late as 1890.
+The land between 73rd and 77th streets was part of the estate of Cornelius Dyckman Jr. and remained in the family through the end of the 18th century.
+While the Manhattan street grid was laid out as part of the Commissioners' Plan of 1811, the neighborhood remained undeveloped through the late 19th century; the section of 77th Street west of modern-day Broadway remained unpaved as late as 1890.
 Developers began erecting large apartment buildings in the area by the end of the 1890s.